Dukovany: Geography

 Dukovany is located about 27 km southeast of Třebíč and 31 km southwest of Brno.
 It lies in the Jevišovice Uplands.
-The village lies on the Dukovanský Stream, which flows into the Jihlava River.
-The Jihlava and the Mohelno Reservoir built on form the northern municipal border.
+The village lies on the stream Dukovanský potok, which flows into the Jihlava River.
+The Jihlava and the Mohelno Reservoir, built on the river, form the northern municipal border.

+Climate

+Dukovany's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+Among them, the annual average temperature is 9.1 C, the hottest month in July is 19.5 C, and the coldest month is -1.3 C in January.
+The annual precipitation is 484.5 mm, of which July is the wettest with 71.5 mm, while February is the driest with only 17.0 mm.
+The extreme temperature throughout the year ranged from -22.7 C on 12 February 1985 to 37.4 C on 13 August 2003.

 History

 The first written mention of Dukovany is from 1263, originally named Tokovany.
 In the second half of the 13th century it was given to the Templar Order.
 In 1298, Alšík of Dukovany was mentioned as the owner of the nearby Rabštejn Castle.

 In 1325, King John of Bohemia sold the settlement to Jindřich of Lipá, which indicates that the Dukovany family had died out at that time.
 The property belonged to the castle of Rabštejn.
 After its capture and destruction in 1446 it became a part of the king's domain.
 Later on, the village was added to the Moravský Krumlov estate, which belonged to the lords of Lipá.
 At the end of the 16th century, Dukovany became an independent estate which changed owners rather often.

-Since the 1970s the built-up area has been rearranged and replaced by family residences, with the construction focusing on the downhill area below Dukovany chateau.
+Since the 1970s, the built-up area has been rearranged and replaced by family residences, with the construction focusing on the downhill area below Dukovany chateau.
 In 1974–1987, a nuclear power station was constructed with a northern by-pass road and housing area for about 1,500 workers, which was the reason for demolishing the villages of Skryje, Heřmanice, and Lipany.

 Demographics

 Economy

-Dukovany Nuclear Power Station, one of the two Czech nuclear power plants, is located in the municipality.
+Dukovany Nuclear Power Station, one of the two Czech nuclear power stations, is located in the municipality.

+Transport

+There are no railways (except for the spur line for the needs of the nuclear power station) or major roads passing through the municipality.